playfulprogramming/playfulprogramming/content/blog/where-to-start/index.md

 Statements are instructions that are executed in a specific sequence to perform a certain task or action in a program.

 #### If
-It it a condition checker, usually built in to every luanguage.
+It it a condition checker, usually built into every language.
 You give it a condition to check and it gives and it does something when the condition is met.

 #### While
 While loops are used to execute a block of code repeatedly as long as a certain condition is true.
 The loop consists of the condition and the code block, and it continues to execute until the condition is no longer true.